mariyamso/howww.design/README.md

 ### Overarching questions:
 1. How to engage deeply with humans through design?
 2. How to get a good hang of foundational skills of my medium?
-3. How to innovate?
+3. How to innovate= how to work differently?
 4. What does it mean to **tell a story** in my medium?